Program Descriptions

 more information.)

 Spring Festival: Branch competition held in May.
-(Winds and Strings may have separate programs and/
+(Different instruments may have separate programs and/

 or venues.)
 Public performances of students presenting any one (1) piece or multiple pieces if they are in the same collection (for example, different pieces within the same opus number), or one Sonata movement within 5-7 minute time limit.
 Adjudicators are present.
 (See ʻSpring Festivalʼ, for more info.)